 Level Crossing Proposed Options XC187 - Fantstown Closure and diversion only.
 No other options considered.
 XC201 - Thomastown Closure and alternative route via a new road alignment and new road over rail bridge: 4 options for the road alignment were considered.
 XC209 - Ballyhay Convert to CCTV or closure and alternative route via a new road over rail bridge.
 Three options for the road alignment considered.
-XC211 - Newtown BLUE ROUTE IS THE OBJECT OF THE CURRENT CONSULTATION EXERCISE
+XC211 - Newtown Closure and alternative diversion route via a new road alignment.
+Two options for the considered.